 Ms. Hall spoke about the wealth of resources available through AIDB and demonstrated a variety of devices that are available to the community free of charge.
 She also explained how to apply for hearing and vision devices.
 Various magnifying devices, amplifiers, large-sized numeral telephones, sunglasses, recreational games in large format, and information on hearing aids were provided in a very informal setting.

-USA graduate students in the Doctorate of Audiology program
+USA graduate students in the Doctorate of Audiology program perform hearing screenings to members of the Poarch Band of Creek Indian Tribe. |

 Ms. Fenske and Ms. Webb presented information on the causes and signs of hearing and vision loss in the elderly and the social impact these disabilities make in everyday life.
 The Hearing Handicap Inventory for the Elderly Screenings (HHIE-S) was distributed and completed as a preliminary tool to determine those needing screenings later in the workshop.
 Anyone, however, despite their score, could receive a screening.
 Research on diseases and conditions that result from hearing and vision loss were presented with a discussion of interventions that can control these factors and help alleviate such conditions as loneliness, depression, dementia, Alzheimer’s and mortality.